cmig-research-group/cmig_tools/DEAP/README.md

 ./run_client.sh
 ```

 This should execute the job and test the results.
-The outputs will be in the XXX folders.
+The outputs will be in the data_v5/output folders.

 Each of the shell scripts has some params that are set at the start.
 Care should be taken to ensure that these match.

+The code currently relies on a design matrix, it looks for this design matrix in your home directory as "designmat_v5.txt", you can replace this name in the run_gencache.sh and the run_client.sh scripts.
+It is the valriable "fname_design".

+To change the phenotype of the analysis you will need to change the start_workers.sh script and the run_client.sh script.
+By default these are currently set to RNI/dmri.
+This can be changed by changeing the variable "dirname_imaging" and "fstem_imaging" in the run_client.sh scipt and changeing "fstem_imaging" in the start_workers.sh script.